-The Summary of Decisions Requested is now available
+Further Submissions on the Summary of Decisions Requested

 Proposed Change 6 (NPS-UD) to the Bay of Plenty Regional Policy Statement was notified for public submissions on 9 August 2022.
 Submissions closed on 6 September 2022 and 35 submissions were received.